SparkFun gator:particle Hookup Guide

 You may already have some of these materials, so feel free to modify your cart as necessary.

-There isn't much to learning how to use the gator:particle sensor.
+The gator:particle sensor is pretty straight forward to use in application.
 However, you may find the following concepts useful along the way.

 MAX30105 Particle and Pulse Ox Sensor Hookup Guide